ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Introduction

 \methodname breaks the complex library design process into a series of sub-problems.
-First, we use an LLM to convert the user-provided function descriptions into a structured library interface.
+First, we use an LLM to convert the user-provided function descriptions into a semantically aligned structured library interface.
 Next, we task an LLM with proposing a set of possible applications of these functions to explain shapes from the seed set.
 We then use these proposed applications to automatically formulate input/output examples that guide an LLM, in turn, to propose a set of possible function implementations.
 We finalize the library with a validation step that performs a geometric analysis over the proposed sets of possible function implementations and their applications.
 This pipeline ensures that the outputs of LLM-produced abstraction functions that get added into the library are grounded by patterns observed in the seed set.

-To apply these functions to represent shapes outside of the seed set, we train \textit{recognition networks} that learn to map input shapes to output programs that use the abstraction functions.
+To decide how these functions should be used to represent shapes outside of the seed set, we train \textit{recognition networks} that learn to map input shapes to output programs that use the abstraction functions.
 To train this network, we task the LLM with creating a synthetic data generation procedure that uses the library functions to sample random programs that can be executed to form approximately correct part layouts.
-Thus, even starting from only a small seed set, \methodname can author programs that use these abstraction functions to explain a much larger collection of shapes.
+In this way, even starting from a small seed set, \methodname can author programs that use these abstraction functions to explain a much larger collection of shapes.

 We evaluate \methodname by using it to design libraries of programmatic abstraction functions over multiple shape modeling domains, which we split by category (\texttt{chair}, \texttt{table}, \texttt{storage}, \texttt{lamp}, \texttt{faucet}).
-Compared with alternative methods that discover shape abstractions, we experimentally demonstrate the benefits of \methodname's abstractions over a number of axes, including: (i)~\textit{Generalization}: abstractions are useful for modeling shapes outside of the seed set; (ii)~\textit{Usability}: abstractions expose an interpretable interface that is well-aligned with semantics, and hence easy to use; and (iii)~\textit{Plausibility}: abstractions constrain outputs to maintain shape semantics under manipulation.
+Compared with alternative methods that discover libraries of shape abstractions, we experimentally demonstrate the benefits of \methodname over a number of axes, including: (i)~\textit{Generalization}: abstractions are useful for modeling shapes outside of the seed set; (ii)~\textit{Usability}: abstractions expose an interpretable interface that is well-aligned with semantics, and hence easy to use; and (iii)~\textit{Plausibility}: abstractions constrain outputs to maintain shape semantics under manipulation.